 Upon completing the course, participants should be able to:

-- Obtain an understanding of ethical issues in other disiciplines than their own in translational medicine
+- Obtain an understanding of ethical issues in other disciplines than their own in translational medicine.

-• The course is divided into a theoretical (before noon session)
+The course is divided into a theoretical and practical part.

-• The course will consist of presentations, small group discussions, pair exercises, case-based work and master class elements
+• Presentations, small group discussions, pair exercises, case-based work and master class elements.

 Participants must meet the admission criteria in BRIDGE - Translational Excellence Programme.